alpipego/gcncns/README.md

 ## Run it
 Running it is as simple as `grunt thirdParty` after packages have been installed.
 This could also go into a composer script, e.g., `post-update-cmd`.

+## Install with IoC-Container
+If you check out the [`with-ioc`](https://github.com/alpipego/gcncns/tree/with-ioc), you'll get a dependency injection container that you can use.